 The presence of children on campus is a disruption to the education process; therefore, students are not permitted to bring their child/children to class under any circumstances.
-Nor should students leave their children unattended in the halls, offices, library, learning laboratories, student center or any other location on school property.
-Students may be able to place their children in the childcare center located on campus, however, they will need to contact Just Us Kids directly.

 VISITORS AND MESSAGING

 Visitors are an important aspect of daily operations.
 Visitors come to Penn Commercial for many reasons.
 For example, prospective students and their families visit and tour campus; guest speakers meet with students and faculty; job applicants participate in scheduled interviews; vendors deliver essential products and supplies to appropriate offices; service and maintenance professionals make scheduled repairs and community members attend events and tours in the facility.
 All visitors are expected to respect and abide by all Penn Commercial policies and procedures.
 With regard to messages, Penn Commercial cannot operate a telephone message service for a student.
 However, if a call does come in, the caller will be asked to describe the nature of the call and a determination will be made by the appropriate school personnel.
 If the call is determined to be an emergency, a reasonable attempt will be made to reach the student.
 Students are encouraged to inform their family and friends of this policy.